eembees/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-At the moment, I am fulfilling a 6-month full-time Internship as a Machine Learning Engineer at Corti.
+I am currently a Machine Learning Engineer at Corti.ai

-Normally, I am a Ph.D.
+Previousy, I am a Ph.D.
 Student in Biophysics at the Hatzakis Lab, which is a part of the Novo Nordisk Foundation Center for Protein Research at the University of Copenhagen.

-My research focuses on using statistical methods to couple the conformational dynamics of enzymes to their stochastic behavior under TIRF microscopy.

 I also like herbal teas and endurance training.